MileHacker Logo

 Planning Ahead

 Adjust your schedule around prayer times and public holidays.
-Services and shop availability will vary in these periods.
+Services and shop availability will vary at these particular times.

 Cultural Awareness

-Observing local customs makes for a considerate and constructive experience in Riyadh.
+Observing local customs makes for a considerate and positive experience in Riyadh.

 Greeting Customs